 There are two types of people in this world.
 There are those that when food is scarce, put on their boots and walk to the store in the ice.
-And then there are those that get creative and make due with what they’ve got in the kitchen.
+And then there are those that get creative and make do with what they’ve got in the kitchen.
 I am the latter of the two; my husband is the former.
 Case in point: when I woke up Friday morning to winter storm Cleon and a forecast below freezing through Sunday, I knew I’d be settling in for the long haul.
 My husband, on the other hand, wanted breakfast tacos.
 While he headed out into the icepocolypse, I went straight to the kitchen to figure out what the heck we were going to eat.
 It’s funny, sometimes it’s the meals where you’re short on ingredients or have to substitute with what you have on hand, when you discover the most delicious combinations.

-Creamy Butternut Cauliflower Soup with Chicken and Kale
+Butternut Cauliflower Soup with Chicken and Kale

 2 tbsp. virgin coconut oil or extra virgin olive oil